Using the seasons as a guide when you are in the midst of a major life transition

 When we throw ourselves into endless activity, we are trying to avoid our feelings about the situation.
 We are trying to pass the time until those feelings and thoughts magically disappear.
 Of course, this is a fruitless attempt at avoiding pain but it’s an understandable and natural human response.
 We are conditioned to work hard, at all costs, and we are certainly not usually encouraged to take time and space away from productivity to ‘find ourselves’.

-the future does not look like the past
+the future is different from the past

 The truth is this, as we enter a time of change, there is no going back.
 Things will be different as we move forward.
 Again, different is not bad, it is just different.
 If you can make that distinction in your mindset and your internal chatter, you will feel calmer.
 If you continue to ruminate on how bad things are and how they will never, ever, get better, you certainly will feel worse.
 Test it out.
 See what you think!
 I would advise you to decide how you’d like to feel first (peaceful, calm, confident would be my choices) and then set your internal chatter to create those feelings.